As of 5/9/24, requirements for entering Thailand are as below. We also advise you to check your in-country Thai Embassy for their own information.

 There are a whole host of other longer stay visas, known as Non Immigrant Type ‘O’.
 These include O (dependent), O-Ed (education), O-A (retirement) and O-B (business), with details found at www.mfa.go.th/main/en/services/, the official site for visa information and procedures.
 We also do our own comprehensive round up in our property buying page here.

-Once the strict criteria for issue are met, Non Immigrant Type ‘O’ visas have a year validity.
-Annually, you can then apply for an extension (also 1 year validity) but you will always have to satisfy the same criteria as at the original application before said extension is issued.
+If you meet he strict criteria for issue, Non Immigrant Type ‘O’ visas have a year validity.
+Annually, you can then apply for an extension (also 1 year validity).
+Note that you will always have to satisfy the same criteria as at the original application before the extension is issued.

 You need to report to an Immigration Office (or online) every 90 days if you are on this type of Thailand visa.
 You do not physically need to leave Thailand.